julelang/manual/src/project/code-style.md

 | Enum Variants | PascalCase | Variant, MyVariant |
 | Type | Full lowercase and not separated or PascalCase | mytype, Type, MyType |
 | Generic Type | Starts with T and continue with numbers, or PascalCase | T1, T2, T, Generic, GenericType |

+## Indentions

+The recommended indentation character for Jule is space.
+And the recommended indentation size is 4.
+So it is recommended to make your indents with 4 spaces.
+Lexer of Jule accepts tab characters in 8-sized.